 5. PGDM batch tends to be more diverse compared to MMS batch due to difference in the admission process.
 As the PGDM process includes intial screening on the basis of written test/profile + Group/Case Discussion + Personal Interview rounds, the accepted students are presumed to be better/diverse.
 At the same time, this can’t be generalized.
 The MMS program admission is on the basis of Centralized Admission Process (CAP) which relies exclusively on aptitude/written test score, which may or may not be the best screening tool.

+The application process for MMS is through CAP and for PGDM, students need to apply to the institute directly.
 For example, if I am planning to study at Welingkar, I have two options.
 I can either opt for the MMS program or the PGDM program.
 For the PGDM program, I should apply directly to the institute by submitting the application form available on the institute website and participate in their selection process.
 For the MMS program, I need to apply through the Centralized Admission Process (CAP) which commences post CET result.

 1. PGDM allows students to create more options for themselves as the weight of the written test score is low.
 For example, if I get a low score in all the tests that I take, I will not have any chance for MMS but I can still make it to a PGDM program.